krzemienski/awesome-from-stars/README.md

 * [probot/probot](https://github.com/probot/probot): 🤖 A framework for building GitHub Apps to automate and improve your workflow
 * [mikz/probot-changelog](https://github.com/mikz/probot-changelog): A GitHub Integration that checks Pull Requests and verifies CHANGELOG changed when modifying application code.
 * [ProcedureKit/ProcedureKit](https://github.com/ProcedureKit/ProcedureKit): Advanced Operations in Swift
-* [processing/processing](https://github.com/processing/processing): Source code for the Processing Core and Development Environment (PDE)
+* [processing/processing](https://github.com/processing/processing): ⚠️ Processing moved to processing/processing4 ⚠️
 * [benfry/processing4](https://github.com/benfry/processing4): Processing 4.x releases for Java 17
 * [SpongeBobSun/Prodigal-iOS](https://github.com/SpongeBobSun/Prodigal-iOS): Music Player for iOS which looks & feels like classic player
 * [AmrHendy/programming-language-translator](https://github.com/AmrHendy/programming-language-translator): An easy way to use the released TransCoder by Facebook AI Research to convert code from one programming language to another using unsupervised neural machine translation (NMT) systems that use deep-learning to translate text from one natural language to another and is trained only on monolingual source data.